 Referring to your sources in the main body of your text requires the use of in-text citations.
 In-text citations appear in parentheses and include basic details about your source:

-A direct quotation is one in which you copy an author’s words directly from the original source and use that exact wording in the main body of your text.
-In this case, the format mentioned above applies with the inclusion of quotation marks around the copied portion of text.
+A direct quotation is one in which you copy an author’s word directly from the original source and use that exact wording in the main body of your text.
+In this case the format mentioned above applies with the inclusion of quotation marks around the copied portion of text.

-Management is a ‘set of processes that can keep a complicated system of people and technology running smoothly’ (Kotter, 1996, p.25).
+Example: Management is a ‘set of processes that can keep a complicated system of people and technology running smoothly’ (Kotter, 1996, p.25)

-You do not copy the original source word for word; instead you capture its meaning using your own words.
-However, you must still cite your source of information.
-In this case, the format mentioned above applies with the exclusion of quotation marks.
+An indirect quotation is where you do not copy the original source word for word; instead, you capture its meaning using your own words.
+Though not directly quoting you must still cite your source of information.
+In this case the format mentioned above applies with the exclusion of quotation marks.

-Eisenstat (1989, p.
+Example: Eisenstat (1989, p.
 10) describes how John believes that change cannot occur through negative feedback.
-By only providing positive feedback, employees may feel better about themselves but this does not provide personal development.
+By only providing positive feedback, employees may feel better about themselves, but this does not provide personal development.